Sarah Angliss: Biography

 Angliss wrote a short biography of Daphne Oram for the republication of Oram's treatise on sound and electronics An Individual Note.
 This was funded by a crowdfunding campaign organised by the Oram Trust in 2016.

-Angliss was a resident artist at Limehouse Town Hall and a Visiting Research Fellow at the Sound Practice Research Unit, Goldsmiths.
+Angliss was a resident artist at Limehouse Town Hall and a visiting research fellow at the Sound Practice Research Unit, Goldsmiths.

 In 2017, Angliss re-edited the original sound track of Sony-CBS TV series The Twilight Zone, for a new stage adaptation by Anne Washburn (directed by Richard Jones, at the Almeida, London).
 This included working with the compositions of Bernard Herrmann, Marius Constant, Nathan van Cleave, Fred Steiner and others.
-This included the creation of new sonic effects that blended with the original orchestral material.
+This included the creation of new music and sonic effects that blended with the original orchestral material.

 In October 2018, Angliss began writing a chamber opera, Giant, supported by a Jerwood Opera Writing Fellowship and Snape Music (now Britten Pears Arts).
 Giant tells the story of the Charles Byrne, known as The Irish Giant, who lived in fear that his remains would go on public display, against his wishes.
 The piece blends voices with viola da gamba, clavicymbalum and electronics.